 Action plan projects, mentioned above, are another good example of post-program impact.
 These projects are developed during most ITD programs, and implemented by participants on their return home.
 Here are a few recent examples:

-Pakistan Public Administration: One alumus improved health awareness in the rural area of Khyber Pakhtunkhwa through radio programs.
+Pakistan Public Administration: One alumnus improved health awareness in the rural area of Khyber Pakhtunkhwa through radio programs.
 He arranged to broadcast interviews with doctors and other health professionals, with an emphasis on the health of elders.

 Brazil Women's Health and Leadership: Tapping into connections and resources at a local university, an alumna starting a music therapy class for breast cancer patients and survivors.